To be successful, every CFA candidate needs a good study plan. Setting deadlines for the topics is the first step. A conventional one.

 - Revise the whole study material after dealing with all the topics (usually, it’s the last month before the exam).

-Pros & cons of conventional CFA study planning:
+Pros & cons of conventional CFA exam study planning:

 As any organized study rhythm, it enables systematic learning.